...

 • Attempting by physical menace to put another in fear of imminent serious bodily injury.

-Did you notice that the law provides that purposely causing bodily injury to someone or attempting to cause bodily injury is considered assault?
-There is one big exception to this, however, and that is if the assault involves a fight entered into with mutual consent, the matter is to be considered a petty disorderly persons offense.
+Did you notice that the law provides that purposely causing bodily injury to someone or attempting to cause physical injury is considered assault?
+There is one big exception to this, however: if the assault involves a fight entered into with mutual consent, the matter is to be considered a petty disorderly persons offense.

-One interesting thing to note about an assault case is that the offense includes “attempts”.
-This means that one can be charged for simply attempting to cause bodily harm to someone, or attempting by physical menace to put someone in fear of being serious hurt, even if they are not successful.
+One interesting thing to note about an assault case is that the offense includes “attempts.
+This means that one can be charged for simply attempting to cause bodily harm to someone, or attempting by physical menace to put someone in fear of being seriously hurt, even if they are not successful.
 One must also notice the distinctions between attempting to cause “bodily injury” and attempting to put another in fear of “imminent serious bodily injury”.
-Imminent serious bodily injury is obviously more significant, as it refers to a risk of death or other significant bodily harm, something more than just a punch in the arm for example.
-This distinction is made solely to ensure that threats of significant bodily injury to someone are considered simple assault, even if no actual “attempt” is made to physically harm the person.
-Pointing a gun at someone is therefore considered simple assault, even if you aren’t attempting to kill the person or even pull the trigger.
-This is because you are attempting to place a person in fear of significant bodily injury, or death.
+Imminent serious bodily injury is obviously more significant, as it refers to a risk of death or other significant bodily harm, something more than just a punch in the arm, for example.
+This distinction is made solely to ensure that threats of significant bodily injury to someone are considered simple assault, even if no actual “attempt” is made to harm the person physically.
+Pointing a gun at someone is, therefore, considered simple assault, even if you aren’t attempting to kill the person or even pull the trigger.
+This is because you are trying to place a person in fear of significant bodily injury or death.

-One must also remember that a conviction for assault can be made by “reckless” or “negligent” actions.
+One must also remember that an assault conviction can be made by “reckless” or “negligent” actions.
 Reckless actions refer to those actions where an individual consciously disregards a known or reasonably foreseeable risk of bodily injury.
 What is and isn’t considered reckless is subjective, meaning it is decided on a case-by-case basis.
-“Negligent” actions that constitute “simple assault” on the other hand, must involve a deadly weapon, such as a gun, knife or any other object that can cause death or serious bodily injury.
-Under these circumstances, the individual inflicts bodily harm to the victim under circumstances where the risk is significant and unjustified.
-The charge and resulting outcome is determined on a subjective basis, making it imperative that you have an experienced Municipal Court Attorney by your side familiar with the elements that constitute simple assault under the laws of New Jersey.
+“Negligent” actions that constitute “simple assault,” on the other hand, must involve a deadly weapon, such as a gun, knife, or any other object that can cause death or serious bodily injury.
+Under these circumstances, the individual inflicts physical harm to the victim under circumstances where the risk is significant and unjustified.
+The charge and resulting outcome are determined on a subjective basis, making it imperative that you have an experienced Municipal Court Attorney by your side, familiar with the elements that constitute simple assault under the laws of New Jersey.

-What is the Difference Between a Simple Assault and Aggravated Assault?
+What is the Difference Between a Simple Assault and an Aggravated Assault?

-The basic difference between the two is that simple assault is considered a disorderly persons offense, while an aggravated assault is considered an indictable crime.
-Disorderly person’s offenses, including simple assault, are tried in Municipal Court and if convicted risk a less harsh fine and sentence.
-Aggravated assault on the other hand is tried in the Superior Court Criminal Division and carries a much more significant penalty.
+The basic difference between the two is that simple assault is considered a disorderly persons offense, while an aggravated assault is regarded as an indictable crime.
+Disorderly person offenses, including simple assault, are tried in Municipal Court and, if convicted, may result in a less harsh fine and sentence.
+Aggravated assault, on the other hand, is tried in the Superior Court Criminal Division and carries a much more significant penalty.
 Aggravated assault involves more serious actions and injuries caused by the accused person.

 Aggravated Assault is Defined as an Action Where an Individual

-• Attempts to cause serious bodily injury to another, or cause injury to another purposely or knowingly under circumstances which evidence on extreme indifference to the safety of human life or recklessly causes injury to another; or
+• Attempts to cause serious bodily injury to another, or cause injury to another purposely or knowingly under circumstances which evidence extreme indifference to the safety of human life, or recklessly causes injury to another; or

-• Attempts to cause or with a purpose to cause or with knowledge causes bodily injury to another person with a deadly weapon; or
+• Attempts to cause or to cause or with knowledge causes bodily injury to another person with a deadly weapon; or

 • Recklessly causes bodily injury to another with a deadly weapon; or